ukparliament/parliament.uk-pugin-components-ruby/README.md

 5. You're setup!

 ## Contributing
 To contribute to Pugin, please fork this repository and create a branch in your fork.
+When installing, specify the submodule repository to your fork to allow you to test whatever you build.

 Following writing your code, please create a pull request into the Pugin repository.
 It will be reviewed by a member of the internal Parliamentary Digital Service team.

 ## Licence
 The gem is available under the [Open Parliament Licence](http://www.parliament.uk/site-information/copyright/open-parliament-licence/).